jeremysanders/eroimgtool/README.md

 # eROImageTool

-This is a tool to construct image and non-vignetted exposure maps from eROSITA event files for calibration purposes, such as PSF modelling.
+This is a tool to construct images and non-vignetted exposure maps from eROSITA event files for calibration purposes, such as PSF modelling.
 The output image is by default in relative detector coordinates around a source position.
 The user can specify a mask image in sky coordinates to remove nearby sources.